swup/a11y-plugin/README.md

 The element to receive focus after the new page was loaded.
 This is taken directly from the `contentSelector` option passed into the plugin, but can be customized per visit.
-Set it to a selector `string` or an actual `HTMLElement` instance to select an element, or set it to `false` to keep the focus where it was before navigating.
+Set it to a selector `string` to select an element, or set it to `false` to not move the focus on this visit.

-> **Note**: When setting the `focus` key to an actual DOM element instance, make sure to grab it
-> after the content was replaced, as otherwise it might be referring to an element of the previous
-> page already removed from the DOM.
-Hooking into `visit:start` is too early — the best option is
-> hooking right before `content:focus`.

 ## Hooks